Jonathan-R-Anderson/-sh/README.md

 Aliases may be managed with the `alias` builtin and removed using `unalias`.
 You can repeat the previous command by typing `!!`.
 Key sequences can be associated with commands using the `bind -x` builtin.
+The `builtin` command runs one of the shell's builtins directly, bypassing alias expansion.
 You can view a list of common Linux commands with the built-in `help` command, which prints the contents of `commands.txt`.
 The `apropos` command searches this help text for matching commands.
 It now